The latest reproduction number (R) and growth rate of coronavirus (COVID-19) in the UK.

 Latest R number and growth rate

-An R number between 1.1 and 1.4 means that on average every 10 people infected will infect between 11 and 14 other people.
+An R number between 0.8 and 1.0 means that, on average, every 10 people infected will infect between 8 and 10 other people.

-A growth rate between +2% and +7% means the number of new infections is growing by 2% to 7% every day.
+A growth rate of between -4% and -1% means that the number of new infections is shrinking by between 1% and 4% every day.

-The UK estimates of R and growth rate are averages over very different epidemiological situations and should be regarded as a guide to the general trend rather than a description of the epidemic state.
+The UK estimates of R and growth rate are averages over different epidemiological situations and should be regarded as a guide to the general trend rather than a description of the epidemic state.
+Given the increasingly localised approach to managing the epidemic, particularly between nations, UK level estimates are less meaningful than previously.

 Latest by NHS England regions